-As stated above, assessment tasks must be submitted before 8:50am on the day the task is due unless other submission requirements are outlined on the assessment notification.
+As stated above, assessment tasks must be submitted before 8.50am on the day the task is due unless other submission requirements are outlines on the assessment notification.
 Students must not submit an assessment task later in the day, or at the conclusion of the school day.
-This includes if a student has been absent from school during the day.
+This included if a student has been absent from school during the day.
 Such tasks will be treated as late submissions.

-If work is submitted late due to illness, the student must submit an Illness/Misadventure application.
-In this situation, the task, medical certificate and a completed illness/misadventure form must be submitted to the relevant teacher or Head Teacher on the student's first day back at school following the absence.
-Head Teachers may make a submission to the Principal to grant an extension under extenuating circumstances presented in writing and supported with independent evidence.
+If work is submitted late due to illness, the student must submit an illness/misadventure application.
+In this situation, the task, medical certificate and a completed illness/misadventure form must be submitted to the Deputy Principal on the students first day back at school following the absence.

+Where a Doctor's Certificate is supplied, it must state your inability to complete an assessment task or test and be presented to the Deputy Principal and/or Head Teacher of that subject immediately upon return.
+If there is another reason for the misadventure, independent evidence must be supplied with the date, time and reason of the impacts.
+The Deputy Principal may make a submission to the Principal to grant an extension under extenuating circumstances presented in writing and supported with independent evidence.
 A medical certificate must not be sought after the event without good reason.
 There will be no extensions issued without illness or serious misadventure.